prisma/language-tools/clients/vscode/Readme.md

 ## Install

-- Get the Prisma Extension from the [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=Prisma.prisma).
+- Get the stable version of the Prisma Extension from the [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=Prisma.prisma).
+- Get the unstable version of the Prisma Extension from the [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=Prisma.prisma-dev)

 ## Preview